 Keep with me now!

-Everyone knows about hashtags, right?

-Sure, but I’ve seen NO ONE nailing this in quite the right way.
+Everyone knows about hashtags, but I’ve seen NO ONE nailing this in the right way.

-I’ve used this strategy to grow @TransformFitspo at 10 times the rate of other pages the same size as it, posting the same content as I do (trust me, I monitor my competition closely).
+Before selling the business, I used this strategy to grow @TransformFitspo at 10 times the rate of other pages the same size as it, posting the same content as I do (trust me, I monitor my competition closely).

 Sure, and perhaps that helps me get 10x the growth expected, but I’ve translated this growth to a number of other accounts with almost as impressive results!

 I grew 10 accounts across the whole range of fitness niches (hot gals, hot guys, gym jokes, female transformations, male transformations etc.) to 5,000–10,000 followers on autopilot in 3 months, in total each account took perhaps 10–15 hours to set up and automate each.

 So, hashtags, what are they?

-For most, they will be a familiar concept, but with regards to Instagram, #hashtags are a particularly important as they make up one of the main discovery mechanics of the site (the second being the explore page, the third-ish is other accounts engaging with you in various forms).
+For most, they will be a familiar concept, but with regards to Instagram, #hashtags are a particularly important as they make up one of the major organic discovery mechanics of the site (the second being the explore page, the third-ish is other accounts engaging with you in various forms).